PositroniumSpectroscopy/positronium/README.rst

 Ps
 ~~

-This package contains a class called Ps, which can be used to represent a particular atomic state of positronium using the quantum numbers
+This `attrs <http://www.attrs.org/>`_ class can be used to represent a particular atomic state of positronium using the quantum numbers

 +-----+----------------------------+
 | n   | principle                  |